Medically Unlikely Edit (MUE) - JD DME

 Medically Unlikely Edit (MUE)

 The Centers for Medicare & Medicaid Services (CMS) developed Medically Unlikely Edits (MUEs) to reduce the paid claims error rate for Part B claims.
-An MUE for a HCPCS/CPT code is the maximum units of service that a provider would report under most circumstances for a single beneficiary on a single date of service.
-All HCPCS/CPT codes do not have an MUE.
+An MUE for a HCPCS/CPT code is the maximum units of service a provider would order under most circumstances for a single beneficiary on a single date of service.
+Not all HCPCS codes have an MUE.
 The Medically Unlikely Edit (MUE) Lookup Tool on this page, provides guidance for published MUEs for DME HCPCS codes.
 Although CMS publishes most MUE values on its website, other MUE values are confidential and are for CMS and CMS contractors' use only.
 The latter group of MUE values is not published.

-Inquiries about a specific claim or how to submit an appeal should be addressed to the claims processing contractor.
+Inquiries about a specific claim or how to submit an appeal should be addressed to the Medicare Administrative Contractor (MAC).

 MUE Adjudication Indicator (MAI)

-- Indicator MAI 1: Indicates a value adjudicated by claims processing systems at the claim line level.
-Appropriate use of modifiers to report the same code on separate lines of a claim will enable the reporting of medically necessary units of service in excess of MUE.
+Indicates a value adjudicated by claims processing systems at the claim line level.
+Appropriate use of modifiers to report the same HCPCS code on separate lines of a claim will enable the reporting of medically necessary units of service in excess of MUE utilizing the GA modifier.

-- Example - Same HCPCS code is provided and billed on multiple claim lines (overutilization), with different modifiers.
+- Example: The same HCPCS code is provided and billed on multiple claim lines (overutilization) with different modifiers.
 One modifier may be GA, indicating a valid ABN was obtained.

-- Indicator MAI 2: Indicates an absolute date of service edit based on policy, such as anatomic considerations, definition of the code, or published CMS policy.
-CMS has not identified any instances in which a higher value is payable.
-For date of service MUEs, the claims processing system sums all UOS on all claim lines with the same HCPCS code and DOS based on a three-month supply maximum, as permitted by the policy.
+Indicates an absolute date of service edit based on policy, such as anatomical considerations, the definition of the code, or published CMS policy.
+CMS has not identified any instances in which a higher value than the one displayed is payable.
+For DOS MUEs, the claims processing system sums all units of service (UOS) on all claim lines with the same HCPCS code and DOS based on a three-month supply maximum, as permitted by the policy.

-- Example - There are no valid reasons to receive payment for a greater value that displays in the MUE tool regardless of supporting documentation.
+- Example: There are no valid reasons to receive payment for a greater value than displayed in the MUE tool, regardless of supporting documentation.

-- Indicator MAI 3: Indicates a value adjudicated by claims processing systems at the date of service level.
+Indicates a value adjudicated by claims processing systems at the date of service level.
 If claim denials based on these edits are appealed, MACs may pay UOS in excess of the MUE value if there is adequate documentation of medical necessity of correctly reported units.
-For date of service MUEs, the claims processing system sums all UOS on all claim lines with the same HCPCS code and date of service.
-These are "per day edits based on clinical benchmarks."
+For DOS MUEs, the claims processing system sums all UOS on all claim lines with the same HCPCS code and DOS.
+These are "per-day edits based on clinical benchmarks."

-- Example - It is unlikely for a supplier to provide the same value or more that displays in the MUE tool on a correctly coded claim.
-A claim with this value or more will be denied as an excessive/unnecessary number of units of service in the typical delivery of such items to beneficiaries.
-Suppliers should be prepared with sufficient supporting documentation which identifies why the beneficiary needed the displayed value, or more, units of service on the same day, same side to appeal the claim.
+- Example: It is unlikely for a supplier to provide the same value or more that displays in the MUE tool on a correctly coded claim.
+A claim with this value or more will be denied as an excessive/unnecessary number of UOS in the typical delivery of such items to beneficiaries.
+Suppliers should be prepared with sufficient supporting documentation that identifies why the beneficiary needed the displayed value, or more UOS on the same day and same side to appeal the claim.